chgswin/CarND-Advanced-Lane-Lines/writeup_template.md

 You're reading it!

+*Note*: All the helper functions are provided in <a href=https://github.com/chgswin/CarND-Advanced-Lane-Lines/blob/master/advancedCV.py>`advancedCV.py`</a>

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.